 If you plan to charge both a deep cycle battery and a starter battery at once, a multiple-bank charger is a great purchase.
 It is also helpful when you have a large boat running by various batteries.

-Normally, people will save money by buying a charger whose banks equals the number of batteries.
+Normally, people will save money by buying a charger whose banks equal the number of batteries.
 Yes, it could save you money.
 However, it might be wiser to purchase a charger with extra battery banks if you consider adding more power in the future.

 It might seem useless, but considering the size of the battery charger is crucial, too.
 Especially for those who want to purchase an on-boat battery charger, the dimensions and weight matter.
 Space on a boat is precious, and you don’t want to struggle to carry some unnecessary excess weight.
 Multiple-bank chargers are usually heavy, so please keep that in mind.